Michaelszeng/6.8210-Underactuated-Robotics-Notes/4) Lyapunov Analysis.md

 $\lambda_\alpha(x)$ contributes nothing inside the region of attraction ...??

-### Applying SOS Region of Attraction Estimation to Lyapunov
+### Applying SOS Region of Attraction Estimation to Lyapunov (for Polynomial Systems)

 To validate a Lyapunov function within a region of attraction: